goochjs/goochjs.github.io/_posts/2015-10-18-lake-district-coniston-wasdale-scafell-grasmere.md

 We drove to and from the Lakes; [The Sun Inn] at Coniston kindly allowed us to leave our cars in their car park for the weekend.

+It was quite surprising how little evidence there is on the ground for many of the paths marked on the OS's Explorer maps.
+A compass and the [Ordnance Survey]'s smartphone app were frequently used but we still somewhat meandered across a few of the hill sides.

 - *Day 1*: half day circular walk from Coniston
 - *Day 2*: Coniston to Wasdale Head, over the Old Man and via the Woolpack
 - *Day 3*: Wasdale Head to Grasmere, over Scafell Pike and High Raise